-The Committee shall consist of at least three (3) Members who shall be appointed by the Chairperson, one of whom the Chairperson shall appoint as Chair of the Committee.
-The Chairperson shall be an additional non-voting member of the Committee, provided that if there shall be any vacancy or vacancies in the whole number of the Members of the Board as prescribed by law, the Chairperson may serve as a voting member of the Committee.
-Each member of the Committee shall be an "independent member," as defined in Public Authorities Law § 2825 (2).
-Members of the Committee shall be familiar with general investment policies and best practices.
+The Investment Committee shall be as set forth in Article IV, Section 4 of the Authority's bylaws.
+The Investment Committee shall consist of at least three (3) Members who shall be appointed by the Chairperson, one of whom the Chairperson shall appoint as Chair of the Investment Committee.
+The Chairperson shall be an additional non-voting member of the Investment Committee, provided that if there shall be any vacancy or vacancies in the whole number of the Members of the Board as prescribed by law, the Chairperson may serve as a voting member of the Investment Committee.
+Each member of the Investment Committee shall be an "independent member," as defined in Public Authorities Law § 2825 (2).
+Members of the Investment Committee shall be familiar with general investment policies and best practices.